mcgonagle/kravernetes/index.md

 ---

-### De-escalation - So how can we strengthen the Kubernetes security?
+### De-escalation - So how can we strengthen Kubernetes security?

     1. By reducing the Kubernetes attack surface:
          Check for vulnerabilities periodically